Return Merchandise Authorization (RMA) for D2C Success

 Return Merchandise Authorisations (RMAs) typically vary depending on the company and industry, but here are seven common types:

-- Refund: A refund RMA is issued when a customer returns a product and requests reimbursement of the purchase price.
+• Refund: An RMA is issued when a customer returns a product and requests reimbursement of the purchase price.
 This could be due to various reasons such as dissatisfaction with the product, receiving a defective item, or simply changing their mind.
 The company typically refunds the customer's payment through the original payment method used for the purchase.

 Pragma streamlines the RMA process